 In your final year, you will take the following core module: Advanced Quantitative Methods.
 Alongside this module, you will complete a dissertation and you will have undertaken a 'Numbers in the Workplace' placement.
 This will then leave you with 45 CATS to choose from our third year modules list.

 Your module tutors will be able to provide specific advice about the subject matter of individual modules along with advice in terms of specific essays and assignments.
 Module convenors/tutors have weekly 'Advice and Feedback' hours when you can sit down on a one-to-one basis with the tutor and follow up on seminar discussions, seek guidance on your essays, and ask questions about feedback you have received.

-Although methods of assessment vary for each module, you will generally be expected to write essays, on some modules you will have a choice of essays and/or take a two to three-hour examination in some modules.
+Although methods of assessment vary for each module, you will generally mostly be expected to write essays, on some modules you will have a choice of essays and/or take a two to three-hour examination in some modules.
 You will be given plenty of advance notice regarding these assignments and examinations.